Can Desktop Metal Inc. (DM) Remain Competitive?

 DM’s Market Performance

-DM stocks went down by -2.38% for the week, with a monthly drop of -4.02% and a quarterly performance of -33.75%, while its annual performance rate touched 32.09%.
-The volatility ratio for the week stands at 8.16% while the volatility levels for the past 30 days are set at 9.39% for Desktop Metal Inc..
-The simple moving average for the period of the last 20 days is 3.95% for DM stocks with a simple moving average of -15.58% for the last 200 days.
+DM stocks went up by 14.31% for the week, with a monthly jump of 29.39% and a quarterly performance of -2.71%, while its annual performance rate touched 50.85%.
+The volatility ratio for the week stands at 8.39% while the volatility levels for the past 30 days are set at 9.59% for Desktop Metal Inc..
+The simple moving average for the period of the last 20 days is 15.99% for DM stocks with a simple moving average of -3.41% for the last 200 days.

 Analysts’ Opinion of DM